pascal-felique/NNCV/README.md

 The following files need to be modified before starting to train with Curriculum Learning:

+CONFIGURATION SETTINGS IN SCRIPT THAT LAUNCHES PYTHON CODE

 - **main_unet.sh**: Training with U-Net model architecture
 - **main.sh**: Training with Fast-SCNN model architecture